Adventurers' Club of New York

-According to club secretary, newspaperman Fred J. Splitstone, the club's "One inviolate rule is that no publicity is ever given to the meetings.
+According to club secretary, and newspaperman Fred J. Splitstone, the club's "One inviolate rule is that no publicity is ever given to the meetings.
 It makes men freer to talk."
 It also makes the club difficult to research.
 However, soon after making those comments, in 1926, the club began publishing a monthly newsletter, The Adventurer.
 It ran at least until 1960.
-Its content primarily concerned club business, e.g. changes in leadership, new members.
+Its content primarily concerned club business, e.g., leadership changes and new members.
 It occasionally ran profiles—and obituaries—of members.
 The main content was typically a description of the previous monthly dinner meeting.
-The speakers were described along with a summation of their speeches.
+The speakers were described, along with a summation of their speeches.

 A weekly CBS radio show, Gold Seal Associates, featuring members of the club describing the most exciting moment of their lives, was inaugurated on June 13, 1930.
 Major C. E. Russell was the inaugural speaker.

 The club was one of at least two such clubs in New York.
 The other club was the Ends of the Earth Club, which included Mark Twain as a member.

 The club appears to have faded out in the 1970s.

 Chapters

-Spin-off clubs were founded in Chicago, Los Angeles, Honolulu and Copenhagen.
+Spin-off clubs were founded in Chicago, Los Angeles, Honolulu, and Copenhagen.
 The Adventurers' Club of Los Angeles remains active, as does the Adventurers' Club of Honolulu (founded in 1954) and the Adventurers' Club of Denmark.

 Members

 In 1925, the club had 185 total members, of whom 140 were active.
-The Adventurers' Golden Jubilee (1964) listed 195 active members and 68 associate members, for a total of 263.
+The Adventurers' Golden Jubilee (1964) listed 195 active members and 68 associate members, for 263.

-Among the members of the Adventurers' Club of New York were many prominent citizens, travelers, writers, artists and explorers, including the following.
+Among the members of the Adventurers' Club of New York were many prominent citizens, travelers, writers, artists, and explorers, including the following.
 Members who attended the first meeting on December 7, 1912, are indicated with "[O]," for original.